 Data storage requirements have kept increasing over the last several years.
 While SSDs have taken over the role of the primary drive in most computing systems, hard drives continue to be the storage media of choice in areas dealing with large amount of relatively cold data.
 Hard drives are also suitable for workloads that are largely sequential and not performance sensitive.
 The $/GB metric for SSDs (particularly with QLC in the picture) is showing a downward trend, but it is still not low enough to match HDDs in that market segment.
-Since the release of the last HDD guide, we have seen the pricing of the high-capacity models go down and the Exos enterprise drives becoming more cost-effective.
-These make for an interesting update...
+Since the release of the last HDD guide which was in the midst of the cryptocurrency-fueled storage mania, we have seen the pricing and availability of the HDDs stabilize a bit.
+With the traditional...

 We've looked at AMD's slightly older Tigris platform in the form of their M300 and M600 processors.
 While performance of those parts was better than previous AMD designs, Intel...33 by Jarred Walton on 8/31/2010